samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 handling by authoritative servers, or being unable to add them, is an issue that needs to be explored more thoroughly within dnsop.

-On the resolver side, rolling out a new semantics in DNSSEC has also proven to be difficult in the past.
-Lacking NPN support effectively means that operators using BULK will have to forego DNSSEC signing of the affected zones, or do online signing of the dynamically generated records.

 # Security Considerations

 Two known security considerations exist for the BULK resource record,